 If you can find low competition keywords and write content related to it, you can rank much faster and higher on Google and at the same time experience the Google dance less than you would if you were to chase other keywords.

 The market your website is targeting: When creating a website/blog, it’s much better to target a niche (specific market), then a broad market.
 There is less competition there, including more profitable and LOW competition keywords.

 Sometimes however, a niche will be very competitive and that can determine the duration of the Google dance.
 Let’s take 2 examples of niches:

-Both examples are niches, but the MMO one has much more people in it trying to succeed in it, meaning there’s plenty of blog posts, websites and people targeting similar keywords competing for the same audience.
+Both examples are niches, but the MMO one has much more people in it trying to succeed in it, meaning there’s plenty of blog posts, websites and people targeting similar keywords competing for the same audience (the MMO niche has lots of competition).
 This means if your website is targeting the MMO niche, you’re going to see the Google dance occur longer than if you were to target the first niche.